RenzoRomeo/RenzoRomeo/README.md

 ### About Me

-- 💻 Full Stack developer.
+- 💻 Full Stack Engineer.
 - 🎓 Studying Software Engineering at UNMDP, Argentina.
 - 💪 I love taking on new challenges, and I'm always learning new stuff.

+You can check out my portfolio over at [renzoromeo.vercel.app](https://renzoromeo.vercel.app)